Snake Plissken: Escape from L.A.

 Sixteen years after his escape from New York, Snake is once again enlisted for a similar situation, as the story begins with a similar plotline as was used in Escape from New York.
 This time, Snake is forced to retrieve a disk for a remote control which controls a series of EMP-style satellites.
 These devices are positioned around the entire world.
 The disk is somewhere in Los Angeles.
 The city had separated from the mainland due to an earthquake in August 2000 and had become an island separate from the United States, which had become a totalitarian theocratic police state.
-Snake had to retrieve a black box, with which the President's (Cliff Robertson) daughter, Utopia (A.J.
-Langer) had entered Los Angeles.
-The President says he does not care if she is returned or killed, as she is a traitor to his country.
+Snake had to retrieve a black box, with which the new President's (Cliff Robertson) daughter, Utopia (A.J.
+Langer), had entered Los Angeles.
+The President clearly states he does not care if she is returned or killed, as she is a traitor to his country.
 Snake initially refuses, but once infected with the plutoxin-7 virus, which will lead to his death in 10 hours, he agrees.
 Snake retrieves the box and seemingly returns it to the President.
 However, when the President attempts to activate it, he learns it is not the real box.
 Snake reveals that he switched the box with a fake, and promptly uses the code "666" to "wipe out all technology" in the world.